kandarpksk/kandarpksk.github.io/_posts/2018-01-25-marshmallow.md

 layout: post
 title: "Android permissions reimagined"
 permalink: /android-permissions
 excerpt: Starting from Marshmallow (Android 6), users could place an app either in a position of absolute distrust or one with a high level of trust.
 We show how this does not offer the flexibility to allow certain actions while preventing undesirable ones.
-This paper aims to address the problem by bringing out potential misuse of permissions to the user's attention.
-To do so, we come up with a new way to assign and declare permissions that can minimize interactions between two sensitive resources which we argue to be what really needs to be monitored and controlled.
-We also perform static code analysis of seven open-source applications to measure the impact of the proposed model both in terms of usability and from the perspective of developers.
+This paper aims to address the problem by...
 ---

 <!-- note: sync with excerpt -->